-The subsistence fishing net fishing schedule is in effect in all freshwater subsistence areas and the marine waters west of Cape Nome is open from 6 PM Wednesday until 6 PM Monday.
-East of Cape Nome the marine waters are open 7 days a week
+Subsistence fishing: the subsistence net fishing schedule in all freshwater subsistence areas is from 6 PM Wednesday until 6 PM Monday.
+The marine waters are open 7 days a week.
+Effective August 16 beach sayings are no longer a legal gear to harvest salmon.